Jihanger-997/utopian_orbit_blog/_posts/2021-08-10-Poetry-Jihanger.markdown

 It just used to control us

-It's not that We were weak
+It's not that we were weak

 It's not that we were astray.